Solenoid 101: What is a Solenoid?

 - The coil is made of many turns of tightly wound copper wire.
 When an electrical current flows through this wire, a strong magnetic field/flux is created.

-- The housing, usually made of iron or steel, surrounds the coil concentrating the magnetic field generated by the coil.
+- The housing, usually made of iron or steel, surrounds the coil and concentrates the magnetic field generated by the coil.

-- The plunger is attracted to the stop through the concentration of the magnetic field providing the mechanical force to do work.
+- The concentrated magnetic field attracts the plunger to the stop, providing the mechanical force to do work.